 It’s asking for fines under the Clean Water Act and for a judgment to hold the railroad accountable for past and future costs.

-No one was hurt in the Feb.
-3 derailment, but half of the roughly 5,000 residents of East Palestine had to evacuate for days when responders intentionally burned toxic chemicals in some of the derailed cars to prevent an uncontrolled explosion, leaving residents with lingering health concerns.
-Government officials say tests over the past month haven’t found dangerous levels of chemicals in the air or water in the area.
+The derailment in early February led to the evacuation of half of the 5,000 residents of East Palestine when responders intentionally burned toxic chemicals in some of the derailed cars to prevent an uncontrolled explosion.